Skip to main content

 Create dropdowns

-ViewComfy dropdown input You can create a dropdown for the “String” input where users will be able to select between two types of controlnets by changing the value type for that input to “select”, and adding a list of option (the label is what will show in the UI and the value is what will be sent to the node.)
+ViewComfy dropdown input You can create a dropdown for the “String” input where users will be able to select between two types of controlnets by changing the value type for that input to “select”, and adding a list of options (the label is what will show in the UI and the value is what will be sent to the node.)

 Dropdown